floci-az

 Compatibility Testing

-Module Language SDK Tests
+Module Language / Tool Coverage Tests

-Run all compatibility tests against a running container:
+Run the suites against a running container:

 make test-java-compat